Board of Directors

 Benedicte Berner, Chairperson of the Board (Political scientist)

-Benedicte teaches on media, democracy and development at l’Institut d’Etudes Politiques of Paris.
-She has also lectured on freedom of expression at Harvard University and is an associate at the Davis Center for Russian and Eurasian Studies at Harvard Universtity.
-She has previously worked at the International Red Cross and IOM (International Organization for Migration) in Moscow, and as Director of international issues at the European Institute for the Media.
+Benedicte teaches media, democracy, and development at l’Institut d’Etudes Politiques of Paris.
+She has held lectures on freedom of expression at Harvard University and is an associate at the Davis Center for Russian and Eurasian Studies at Harvard Universtity.
+Benedicte has previously worked at the International Red Cross and IOM (International Organization for Migration) in Moscow.
+As Director of International Issues at the European Institute for the Media, she is also a member of The Swedish Society for International Affairs.

 Fredrik Andersson, Board Member (Entrepreneur)